RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 6. `&&` (left-associative)
 7. `||` (left-associative)
 8. `=` (right-associative)

+## Basic Types
+RiceLang programs operate on 3 primitive data types with operators to form expressions.

 ### int
 An $\textbf{INTLITERAL}$ is a decimal number of at least 1 digit.
 They are of type `int`.